ARCLeeds/arcleeds.github.io/pages/training/training_courses/hpc0.md

 {{ page_content.body }}

-At the end of the workshop, attendees will be able to:
+At the end of the workshop, participants should be:
 {% for item in page_content.outcomes %}
   - {{ item }}
 {% endfor %}